Aleph-Alpha/krippendorff-aleph-alpha/README.md

 # Krippendorff's Aleph Alpha

-🚧 Project in Review 🚧

 This repository contains an implementation of Krippendorff’s Alpha, a statistical measure of inter-rater reliability designed for various data types (Nominal, Ordinal, Interval, and Ratio).
-The goal is to support multiple data formats (CSV, JSON, Pandas DataFrames), efficient computations, and dynamic updates for annotators.

 Features (Planned & In Progress):

 ✔️ Support for multiple data types (Nominal, Ordinal, etc.)